T3Social/NgineS/README.md

 - i.e. he is using "gettext" which is also GNU GPL v.2 (while php-gettext is MIT - https://github.com/php-gettext/Gettext/blob/master/LICENSE - but he is using a GNU GPL version)

-gettext - Zamblek Team is using a GNU GPLv.2 Version in Sngine
+gettext - Zamblek Team is using a GNU GPLv.2 Version in their Envato CodeCanyon App
 ```
 Copyright (c) 2005 Steven Armstrong <sa at c-area dot ch>
    Copyright (c) 2009 Danilo Segan <danilo@kvota.net>